thomaslenaour/ytrack/subjects/update-employee/README.md

 ### Instructions

-Employee Robert King just got a promotion !
+Employee `Robert King` just got a promotion !
-You have to update his function in the table `employees`.
+You must update his function in the table `employees`.

-- His new job title : IT Manager
+- His new job `Title` : IT Manager
 - His new superior : Adams Andrew

 ### Notions